-Say: Now that we have watched the video, look at your Assessment Instruments.
-I'd like you to make a notation beside any questions that you would change the answer to, now that you have watched the video.
+Say: Now that we have discussed the video clips and topic, look at your Assessment Instruments.
+I'd like you to make a notation beside any questions that you would change the answer to.

 At this point you can divide the participants up into subgroups of 4 or 5 people.
 Have them discuss any answers they may have changed.
 After they have discussed their results, you may want to review each question and the answer with the participants.